Dry & Dehydrated Skin Guide

 Smart Ways to Personalize Your Dry & Dehydrated Routine

-- Separate “dehydrated” vs “dry” needs: if tightness improves with watery layers, dehydration is leading; if flaking persists, increase barrier-lipid support.
+- Separate “dehydrated” vs “dry” needs: if tightness improves with watery layers, dehydration leads; if flaking persists, increase barrier-lipid support.

-- Barrier-first when irritation shows up: prioritize ceramides and panthenol when dryness comes with stinging or sensitivity.
+- Barrier-first when irritation appears: prioritize ceramides and panthenol when dryness comes with stinging or sensitivity.

-- Hydration layering beats one heavy step: build hydration with toner/serum layers, then seal with moisturizer rather than relying on a single rich cream.
+- Hydration layering beats one heavy step: build hydration through toner/serum layers, then seal with moisturizer instead of relying on one rich cream.

-- Support resilience for long-term comfort: consider ferment-focused or snail mucin products when recovery is slow and the routine feels hard to tolerate.
+- Support resilience for long-term comfort: consider ferment-focused or snail mucin products when recovery is slow and routines feel hard to tolerate.

 - Keep cleansing conservative: stripping cleansers undo hydration work; use the mildest cleanser that still removes sunscreen comfortably.